bdjohnson529/codechalet.com/_docs/algorithms/arrays/index.md

 ---
 {% assign pages = site.docs | sort: 'order' %}

+One type of problem asks that you to reduce the array or string into a smaller set or a single value.
+Another type of problem asks that you compare two strings or arrays.
+Remember that an array or string is represented mathematically as a set, and most problems are asking you to reduce that set into a smaller set (or a single value.)

 When evaluating time complexity, keep in mind the time complexity of the following operations:

 * sorting an array - $$ O(n \ log \ n) $$